What Is Hand Shock And Does It Matter?

-There is a great deal of interest in hand shock at the moment, so here is a guide on what this is, what they can do about it, and most importantly, how hand shock can affect your shooting.
+There is great interest in hand shock, so here is a guide on what this is, what they can do about it, and, most importantly, how hand shock can affect your shooting.

-How much force you will feel can vary depending on a number of factors.
-Let’s dive right into it by looking at some of the major causes of hand shock and how you can avoid them.
+How much force you will feel can vary depending on several factors.
+Let’s dive right into it by looking at some major causes of hand shock and how you can avoid them.

 Now, what is hand shock?
 As the arrow is released, residual energy remains on the bow, causing vibrations.
 Bow types and sizes play a part in how much this factor varies.
 At the time of the shot, the riser appears to recoil forward due to the unloading of the limbs.
 As opposed to gun recoil, that pushes the implement away from you.